For the most complete and up-to-date information on on-campus housing, please see the Office of Residence Life website.

 General Housing Information

 Your housing contract is a legally binding document that covers both the fall and spring semesters.
 Signing the contract obligates a student to reside in W&M housing for the entire academic year or the period of time the student is enrolled at William & Mary (if shorter than an academic year).
-You should read the contents of the housing contract carefully before committing to campus housing for the entire academic year.
+You should read the the housing contract carefully before committing to campus housing for the entire academic year.

-- Notify Residence Life in writing (by email) of any problems with your apartment when you move in and save this just in case there are later questions about this.
+- Notify Residence Life in writing (by email) of any problems with your room or apartment when you move in and save this just in case there are later questions about this.
 If you do not document these, you could be charged for them when you move out.

-- Take a picture of any problems you see when you move in (nail holes, dings, color on walls, problems with floors etc).
+- Take a picture of any problems you see when you move in (nail holes, dings, color on walls, problems with floors, etc.).

 - If you request any repairs, do this in writing (such as by email, or through an online form), and save a copy.
 That way, you have documented that you requested these repairs.